rashomon-gh/clipshare/README.md

 - **clip_client**: A daemon that continuously monitors the server and automatically updates your system clipboard
 - **clip_token_gen**: Secure token generation tool for authentication

-Perfect for integration with iOS Shortcuts to share text, images, and files between your iPhone/iPad and PC!
+Perfect for integration with iOS Shortcuts to share text, images, and files between your iPhone/iPad and PC/Mac!

 ## ✨ Features